pophero110/Tic-tac-toe/README.md

 #### JS

-- create a function to update the name, marker and image in the HTML
+- update name, marker and image in UI
-- create a function to update the name and marker in the game instance
+- update name, marker and image in player instance

 </details>